gflohr/qgoda-site/en/docs/excluding-files.md

 - .*
 - /_*
 - "!/_views"
-- "!/_includes"
 - assets/movies
 - /_site
 ```
 <!--/QGODA-NO-XGETTEXT-->

-You can see that the directories `_views` and `_includes` have been re-included.
-They typically contain layout/design files.
+You can see that the directory `_views` has been re-included because it contains layout and design files.